-Colada Morada and Guagas de Pan: The Past, Present and Future of Ecuador’s Day of the Deceased
+Colada Morada and Guaguas de Pan: The Past, Present, and Future of Ecuador’s Day of the Dead

-As is the case for all of its artistic and religious traditions, the Day of the Deceased offers visitors a blend of Quito’s pre-colonial indigenous customs and its Spanish colonial past.
-Celebrated on 2nd November each year, it is a day in which people of all social classes in the country remember their ancestors and pay their respects to the dead, while sharing family history with their children in order to ensure their knowledge of their past as preparation for their future.
-The holiday started out as an indigenous celebration of life, in a culture which believes to this day that death should be marked with festivities because the person who dies simply passes on to a better existence and should be accompanied by friends, family, food and spirit on that journey.
+As is the case for all of its artistic and religious traditions, the Day of the Dead offers visitors a blend of Quito’s precolonial indigenous customs and Spanish colonial influence.
+Celebrated each year on November 2, this is a day on which people of all social classes throughout the country remember their ancestors and pay their respects to the deceased while sharing family history with their children and ensuring that knowledge of their past is passed down to future generations.
+The holiday started out as an indigenous celebration of life, in a culture that believes to this day that death should be commemorated with festivities because those who die simply pass on to a better existence and should be accompanied on their journey by friends, family, food, and spirit.

-Each day on 2nd November, families gather around the graves of their loved ones and enjoy a graveside picnic of colada morada and guagas de pan.
+Each year, when November 2nd rolls around, families gather around the graves of their loved ones and enjoy a graveside picnic of colada morada and guagas de pan.
 The preparation of these ritual foods has traditionally been a family event in and of itself.
-Women sit around communal tables preparing all of the ingredients and remembering their loved ones.
-Recipes for colada morada – a thick, purple-colored beverage originally made of purple-corn, Andean blueberries (mortiños) and other native grains, root vegetables and fruits – were passed down from generation to generation at these events.
-Colonial influences added the sweetness of sugar cane (panela) and the occasional use of corn starch or other starches that facilitate the day-long process of making the drink.
-Most versions also include pieces of regional fruits (strawberries, babaco, golden gooseberries and others, depending on the region) that are cut up and added to the beverage at the end.
-The purple colour denotes mourning.
+Women sit around communal tables preparing the ingredients and reminiscing about their loved ones.
+Recipes for colada morada – a thick, deep purple beverage originally made of purple-corn, Andean blueberries (mortiño) and other native grains, root vegetables and fruits – have been passed down from generation to generation.
+Colonial influences added the sweetness of sugar cane (panela) and the occasional use of corn starch to thicken the concoction during this arduous, yet rewarding, day-long process.
+Most versions also include pieces of regional fruits (strawberries, babaco, golden gooseberries, and others) that are cut up and added to the beverage in the final stages of its preparation.
+The purple color denotes mourning.

-The bread dolls (guaguas de pan) represent a more recent addition to the tradition, as wheat flour did not form a part of the Andean diet until the Colonial period.
-Forming and decorating the dolls is a favourite activity for children in traditional households and each one adds a different touch by filling the dolls with mixtures that range from sweet (guayaba paste, blackberry jam, figs, chocolate or dulce de leche) to savoury (cheese or pumpkin puree) and decorating them with coloured icings.
+The guaguas de pan (bread dolls) represent a more recent addition to the tradition, as wheat flour did not form a part of the Andean diet until the Colonial period.
+Forming and decorating the dolls is a favorite activity for children in many households and each one adds a different touch by filling the dolls with mixtures that range from sweet (guava paste, blackberry jam, figs, chocolate, or dulce de leche) to savory (cheese or pumpkin purée).
+These are then decorated with colorful icing.

-For those who prefer to remember their ancestors in more cosy quarters, the holiday offers the perfect opportunity to invite friends over to one’s home to share a bowl or cup of colada morada with a guagua while debating over the merits of each one’s recipe.
-Our gastronomic director, Byron Rivera, breaks his silence over his secret recipe to share it here with you, who are part of our extended family.
+For those who prefer to remember their ancestors in more intimate way, the holiday offers the perfect opportunity to invite friends over to one’s home to share a bowl or cup of colada morada with a guagua while debating over the merits of each one’s recipe.
+Our gastronomic director, Byron Rivera, breaks his silence over his secret recipe to share it with you here.
 Get together with your family and friends and enjoy this delicious Ecuadorian tradition!

 Colada Morada Recipe